 Passive houses are one of the most promising eco-friendly solutions today.
-But how exactly do they work and what makes them such a hit?
+But what exactly makes them such a hit?
+How does a passive house work?

 Passive houses work with an airtight construction with no thermal bridging.
 Cold air is kept out during the winter while conditioned air is shut in during the summer.
 Constructed to be highly energy efficient, they also use a mechanical ventilation system that allows fresh air to slip through.